rjkviegas/skills-workshops/student-mocking-workshop/README.md

 ### Learning Objectives

-I understand that mock objects are objects that mimic behaviour of real objects in your program in a way that you dictate and therefore have full control over.
+* I understand that mock objects are objects that mimic behaviour of real objects in your program in a way that you dictate and therefore have full control over.

-I understand how to use mocks to isolate your tests and check the interaction between 2 objects
+* I understand how to use mocks to isolate my tests and check the interaction between 2 objects.

-I understand how to use mocking to test randomness
+* I understand how to use mocking to test randomness.

 ### Setup